bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-02-05-newsletter.md

       psbt]).
 Though Neigut replied that she thinks PSBT is "a bit overweight for transaction collaboration between two peers."

-    - A sub-discussion about how to avoid probing where Mallory starts the process of opening a dual-funded channel with Bob but then aborts after she receives the identity of one of Bob's UTXOs.
+    - {:#podle} A sub-discussion about how to avoid probing where Mallory starts the process of opening a dual-funded channel with Bob but then aborts after she receives the identity of one of Bob's UTXOs.
       By aborting before the funding transaction is complete, Mallory